iterative/gto/README.md

 - Registry: Track new artifacts and their versions for releases and significant changes.
-- Lifecycle Management: Promote or roll back versions among a structured set of stages.
+- Lifecycle Management: Create actionable labels for versions marking status of artifact or it's readiness to be consumed by a specific environment.
-- GitOps: Signal CI/CD automation or other downstream systems to act upon these lifecycle updates.
+- GitOps: Signal CI/CD automation or other downstream systems to act upon these new versions and lifecycle updates.
 - Enrichments: Annotate and query artifact metadata with additional information.

 GTO works by creating annotated Git tags in a standard format.